bthode/dotfiles/README.md

 ## 4. Reload the Nix Daemon Service

 After editing the plist, reload the Nix daemon:
+Unload may fail if the service is not running.

 ```sh
 sudo launchctl unload /Library/LaunchDaemons/org.nixos.nix-daemon.plist